rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

 If you attempt to click the button, you should get the following error message: *Error: updateQuery option is required.*.
-The `updateQuery` function is needed to tell Apollo Client how to merge the previous result with this new result.
-You can already define the function outside of the button, because it would turn out too verbose.
+The `updateQuery` function is needed to tell Apollo Client how to merge  the previous result with a new one.
+Define the function outside of the button, because it would become too verbose otherwise.

 {{< highlight javascript "hl_lines=1 2 3 17" >}}
 const updateQuery = (previousResult, { fetchMoreResult }) => {